 We are building a fully integrated genetic medicines company by leveraging PRISM to design, develop and commercialize optimized disease-modifying medicines for indications with a high degree of unmet medical need in genetically defined diseases.
-Our lead programs are focused in CNS and are aimed at addressing HD, ALS, and FTD.
-We are also pursuing additional CNS programs in collaboration with Takeda, including SCA3.
-In parallel to our CNS programs, we are advancing preclinical programs in ophthalmology and hepatic diseases as well as exploring additional therapeutic areas that may benefit from the application of our platform.
+Our lead programs are focused in neurology and are aimed at addressing HD, ALS, FTD, and DMD.
+We are also pursuing additional CNS programs in collaboration with Takeda.
+Beyond neurology, our pipeline includes preclinical programs in hepatic diseases, including